ahamlat/Java-Performance-use-cases-training/README.md

 # Java-Performance-use-cases-training

-Some Java Performance Optimization use cases
+## Description
+This project shows some performance optimizations on Java performance issues.

+## Use cases

+TODO